zataara/CarbonSight/PROPOSAL.md

             - Bottom of page is Spotify music player that plays through liked tracks of current user.
             - Right side of page is editable list of connections to other users.
             - Left side of page is an editable, node-style list of Genres, Artists, and Tracks.
 Tracks will have a small play button that will send them to player on the bottom of the page.
 Editing this list will NOT create POST requests to Spotify.

+            Shorter updates - more feedback between points Have a northstar for this project
+            Normalize the ratings for each user
+            Keep track of how many people total have seen a specific user give higher weight to users who have been seen less Research matching algorithms
+                Look for simple alternatives
+                Or use a library